LukasBanana/XShaderCompiler/README.md

 Features
 --------

-* Cross compiles HLSL shader code (Shader Model 4 and 5) into GLSL
+* Cross compiles HLSL shader code (Shader Model 4 and 5) into GLSL and Metal
 * Simple to integrate into other projects
 * Low overhead translation (i.e. avoidance of unnecessary wrapper functions)
 * Dead code removal